mharen/mharen.github.io/blog/2012/2012-12-how-much-of-that-sweet-sweet-data-does.md

 Or, an average of 0.57 MB per minute.
 That’s about 34 MB per hour—just over half of what the Verizon calculator suggests.
 That’s good news!
 If this number is remotely correct, streaming Pandora for two hours a day will actually consume about 2 GB per month, not 3.5+ GB.

-(Note: the Verizon site uses normal <a href="http://en.wikipedia.org/wiki/Mebibyte">mebibytes</a> but <a href="../2012/2012-12-does-ios-report-usage-in-mebibytes-or.html">iOS doesn’t</a>.
+(Note: the Verizon site uses normal [mebibytes](http://en.wikipedia.org/wiki/Mebibyte) but [iOS doesn’t](../2012/2012-12-does-ios-report-usage-in-mebibytes-or.html).
 The effect of this difference is not insignificant here.)

-How does this align with what Pandora’s <a href="http://help.pandora.com/customer/portal/articles/90985-audio-quality">documentation</a> claims?
+How does this align with what Pandora’s [documentation](http://help.pandora.com/customer/portal/articles/90985-audio-quality) claims?

 ![image3.png](image3.png)
 <blockquote>